Bojagi: Royal bojagi (gung-bo)

-Common bojagi (min-bo or chogak bo)
+Common bojagi (min-bo or jogak bo)

-Min-bo or chogak bo (조각보) were "patchwork" bojagi made by commoners.
-In contrast with the royal kung-bo, which were not patchwork, these cloths were created from small segments ("chogak") of fabric from other sewing, such as those left over from cutting the curves in traditional hanbok clothing.
+Min-bo or jogak bo (조각보) were "patchwork" bojagi made by commoners.
+In contrast with the royal gung-bo, which were not patchwork, these cloths were created from small segments ("jogak") of fabric from other sewing, such as those left over from cutting the curves in traditional hanbok clothing.

 Korean women, taught from an early age to be patient and frugal, would separate small scraps of cloth into different groups according to material, shape, colors, and weight.
 This process provided an opportunity for Joseon dynasty women to express their creative talents, with the actual sewing likely similar to sutra copying.
 Makers of this “patchwork” bojagi made no effort to hide their stitches and may have believed that blessings and good fortune (pok) accumulated with each added stitch and piece.
 Both symmetrical 'regular' and random-seeming 'irregular' patterned cloths were sewn, with styles presumably selected by an individual woman's aesthetic tastes.

 As food coverings

-Chogak bo are closely associated with food coverings.
+Jogak bo are closely associated with food coverings.
 The mid-19th century to early 20th century examples that have survived until the present day often have a small loop of ribbon attached in the centre of the square, to aid in lifting the cover away from food.
 Table-sized bojagi often have straps attached to the corners, so they can be fastened to the table, to secure items in place, when the table is moved.

 Different bojagi were used for covering different foods and at different seasons.
 While lightweight cloths helped air to circulate during summer, to keep food warm in winter bojagi could be padded and lined as well.
 To prevent the bojagi from being dirtied from food, the underside is often lined with oiled paper.